NodeArt/pimcore/doc/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 ##### Global Configuration

-You can add a Global Configuration for all WYSIWYG Editors for all documents by setting `pimcore.document.editables.wysiwyg.defaultEditorConfig`.
+You can add a Global Configuration for all WYSIWYG Editors for all documents by setting `pimcore.document.tags.wysiwyg.defaultEditorConfig`.

 For this purpose, you can create a [Pimcore Bundle](../../20_Extending_Pimcore/13_Bundle_Developers_Guide) and add the configuration in a file in the `Resources/public` directory  of your bundle (e.g. `Resources/public/js/editmode.js`).

 ```
-pimcore.document.editables.wysiwyg.defaultEditorConfig = pimcore.document.editables.wysiwyg.defaultEditorConfig || {};
+pimcore.document.tags.wysiwyg.defaultEditorConfig = pimcore.document.tags.wysiwyg.defaultEditorConfig || {};
-pimcore.document.editables.wysiwyg.defaultEditorConfig.uiColor = '#AADC6E';
+pimcore.document.tags.wysiwyg.defaultEditorConfig.uiColor = '#AADC6E';
 ```

 To load that file in editmode, you need to implement `getEditmodeJsPaths` in your bundle class.
 Given your bundle is named